Student Guidelines and Responsibilities

 Your student ID number is also encoded in the bar code of your PGCC student ID card, which you are required to present when entering the testing center.

-The following Student Assessment Services rules have been established to insure fairness in the reporting of examination results and to protect the integrity of the examination process.
-Failure to comply with any of these rules may result in the denial of access to, or expulsion from, the SAS Center.
-Instances of suspected academic dishonesty may result in permanent expulsion from Student Assessment Services and the initiation of disciplinary proceedings as outlined in the College's Code of Conduct.
+The Testing Center's rules have been established to insure fairness in the reporting of examination results and to protect the integrity of the examination process.
+Failure to comply with any of these rules may result in the denial of access to, or expulsion from, the Testing Center.
+Instances of suspected academic dishonesty will result in the initiation of disciplinary proceedings as outlined in the College's Code of Conduct.
 All such occurrences will be documented and reported to the instructor and/or responsible administrator.
-Breaking any SAS rules is considered a violation of the College's Code of Conduct.
+Breaking any Testing Center rules is considered a violation of the College's Code of Conduct.

 Personal property MUST be secured in lockers

 No personal property (including, but not limited to books, notes, purses, bags, phones, pagers, PDAs) is allowed at the testing stations.
 Lockers are provided for personal belongings at a 1 Quarter.
 Lockers will not lock without a quarter.
 Your quarter will be returned to you by the locker mechanism, when you retrieve your belongings.
 All personal possessions must be secured in lockers.
 Students must have quarters to use the lockers - change is not available from SAS staff.
 Change machines are located in vending areas around the campus.